Longwave-Technologies/Website/README.md

   - Use HTTPS for secure communication.
   - Validate and sanitize user inputs to prevent SQL injection and XSS attacks.
   - Set up a firewall and access control lists (ACLs) for Docker containers.
+  - Securing Docker: To secure Docker containers, you should follow best practices for container security.
+This includes regularly updating base images, minimizing the attack surface, using appropriate permissions, and more.
+Security practices might vary based on your deployment environment, so consult security guidelines for Docker in your specific context.

+Remember to secure your application further by handling user data responsibly, using HTTPS for communication, and implementing user authentication as needed.

 7. **Contact Form:**